utcs-scea/KernMLOps/README.md

 make docker
 make load-mongodb # Run this command only the first time you set up the MongoDB benchmark make benchmark-mongodb
+# Run memcached benchmark inside docker
+make docker
+make load-memcached # Run this command only the first time you set up the Memcached benchmark make benchmark-memcached

 ```